digbinoba/Hello-From-Delano/README.md

 ## Hello From Delano

 ### App Description
-`TODO://` This is a simple app
+This is a simple app that allow you to change the color of the textview and the screen.
+It also allows you to input custom text to change on the screen

 ### App Walk-though
-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 <img src="https://i.imgur.com/gRaS1mQ.gif" width=200><br>

-`TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ### Required User Stories
 - [x] 1.
 User sees custom text in a label - Hello from {name}!